Sectional Garage Doors vs Roller Shutter Garage Doors

-The sectional garage door in contrast has many designs to choose from and almost any colour paint finish you can think of as well as woodgrain and metallic laminate finishes.
-The door panel front face can be specified in smooth silkgrain, woodgrain, micrograin, stucco and Decograin (laminate foil coating) for the ultimate in individual design for your home
+The sectional garage door in contrast has many panel designs to choose from and almost any colour paint finish you can think of as well as woodgrain and metallic laminate finishes.
+The door panel front face can be specified in smooth silkgrain, woodgrain, micrograin, stucco and Decograin (laminate foil coatings) for the ultimate in individual design for your home.

 The majority of roller garage doors have a good but limited amount of colour painted and laminate finishes available.
 Sectional garage doors are generally available in any RAL or BS paint finish colour with a few exceptions for some obscure fluorescent or odd colours.

-The laminate wood grain finishes for sectional doors are more limited than the roller door options but sectional doors are also available in some very trendy, modern metallic surface finishes such as Anthracite.
+The laminate wood grain finishes for sectional doors are more limited than the roller door options but sectional doors are also available in some very trendy, modern metallic surface finishes such as Titan, TT703 and others.

 Roller garage doors are either produced in foam filled double skinned aluminium slats and then joined by a profile at the top and bottom of each slat or in continuous steel single skin curtains - one large steel sheet with horizontal ribbed profiles that means the entire sheet can roll around itself.

 Sectional garage doors are available in single skin and double skin insulated steel panels of varying depth, GRP (fibreglass) panels, timber panels and even aluminium panels and the panel finishes vary greatly in the effects that the panels display.
 The economy of single skin steel, the strength and superb insulation of double skinned insulated steel, the beauty and warmth of timber and GRP and the modern feel of aluminium are all options.